 Ealing Council and partners are installing 100 more EV charge points across the Borough during autumn/winter 2020/21.
 This will build a network so that all residents have an EV charge point within a 10-minute walk.
 This is a supplementary Council service.

 There is very high demand for more EV charge points and unfortunately it is not possible to install them in every location due to physical and electrical safety constraints and limited budgets.

 Neighbourhoods that are more than 10 minutes walk (800 metres or ½ mile) from existing EV charge points and satisfy the criteria below will be prioritised for new EV charge point locations:

 - Many properties with no off-street parking (no driveway or garage).

-Requests from residents who can demonstrate ownership of an electric vehicle or plug in hybrid vehicle, or be committed to buying one will be considered favourably.
+- Requests from residents who can demonstrate ownership of an EV or plug-in hybrid vehicle, or who are committed to buying one will be considered favourably.

 Only if you live in a priority neighbourhood (see criteria above), should you email the transport planning team with the following information: